 Here’s a detailed collection of all the Need for Speed games in order of their release date.
 We have also mentioned the devices on which these games are compatible.

-The first game of the franchise, “The Need For Speed” initially was only made compatible with a 3DO gaming console.
-This game offers a high-speed thrilling adventure to players using the flashiest sports car that they could buy using in-game money.
+The franchise’s first game, “The Need For Speed,” was initially only made compatible with a 3DO gaming console.
+This game offers a thrilling high-speed adventure to players using the flashiest sports car they could buy using in-game money.
 While the game was not completely perfect, it managed to leave a mark because of various aspects.

-First, it contains a huge number of licensed vehicles from the most popular brands which was a rarity for that time.
+First, it contains a huge number of licensed vehicles from the most popular brands, which was a rarity at that time.
 Not only this, every vehicle was having a very good interior and looks very much similar to its real-life counterpart.
-Moreover, the game was released on 31st August 1994 and was compatible with DOS, 3DO, PlayStation, Sega Saturn.
+Moreover, the game was released on August 31, 1994, and was compatible with DOS, 3DO, PlayStation, and Sega Saturn.

-One of the most awaited releases in the series Needs For Speed 2 came up with a completely new concept.
-It ditched the generic highway racing that was shown in the first Need for Speed game.
+One of the most awaited releases in the series Need For Speed 2 came up with a completely new concept.
+It ditched the generic highway racing shown in the first Need for Speed game.
 It came up with unique courses that helped the game to gain a much-needed personality.
-The game featured some of the most popular cards of that time that includes McLaren F1, Ferrari F50, and even some unconventional picks in the form of cars like Ford GT90 and Isdera Commendatory 112i.
+The game featured some of the most popular cards of that time, including McLaren F1, Ferrari F50, and even some unconventional picks in the form of cars like Ford GT90 and Isdera Commendatory 112i.

-Unfortunately, the game doesn’t perform well on the PlayStation because of its bad graphics which also made it hard to appreciate its unique vehicle collection.
-Moreover, the game was released on 31st March 1997 and was compatible with PC and PlayStation.
+Unfortunately, the game doesn’t perform well on the PlayStation because of its bad graphics, making it hard to appreciate its unique vehicle collection.
+Moreover, the game was released on March 31, 1997, and was compatible with PC and PlayStation.

 Need for Speed 3 Hot Pursuit was the best reply to all the critics who were complaining about the graphics of Need For Speed 2.
 The graphics were good enough to satisfy Sony to use the game as a display for what the PlayStation games can achieve.
 The game also made a very noticeable improvement in physics, and the tracks were revised from NFS 2 and were added to the game.

-However, the concept that made this game a hit was the Pursuit system, which added cops cars into the game.
+However, the concept that made this game a hit was the Pursuit system, which added cop cars into the game.
 In the game, cops were arranging roadblocks, busting tires using spike straps, and issuing tickets to stop any illegal race going on in the City.
-Moreover, the game was released on 25th March 1998 and was compatible with PC and PlayStation.
+Moreover, the game was released on March 25, 1998, and was compatible with PC and PlayStation.

-As it is quite clear by the name, Need for Speed: Porsche Unreleased was the first game of the franchise that was completely focused on a particular sports car brand.
-It was one of the most popular racing games of the time, and it was a result of a 20 year exclusive deal between EA and the car manufacturing company Porsche.
+As it is quite clear by the name, Need for Speed: Porsche Unreleased was the franchise’s first game that was completely focused on a particular sports car brand.
+It was one of the most popular racing games of the time, resulting from a 20-year exclusive deal between EA and the car manufacturing company Porsche.

 The game consisted of notable vehicles made by the German automaker.
-Players were given the option of playing the single-player campaign and it becomes one of the greatest it’s for the game manufacturing company, EA.
-On the negative side, critics were having issues with the awful handling, and very low speed of old Porsche cars that were present in the game.
-Moreover, the game was released on February 29, 2000, and was compatible with PlayStation, PC and GBA.
+Players were given the option of playing the single-player campaign, and it became one of the greatest it’s for the game manufacturing company, EA.
+On the negative side, critics were having issues with the awful handling and very low speed of old Porsche cars that were present in the game.
+Moreover, the game was released on February 29, 2000, and was compatible with PlayStation, PC, and GBA.

 After the end of the Hot Pursuit craze, Electronic Arts tried to do something new with Need For Speed: Underground.
 This new game of the NFS series was developed on the NFS formula along with the new option of car modification.
 Instead of spending use amount of money on expensive cars, players were given the option of modifying their ordinary cars with the in-game crash that they could win by competing in racing events.
-Players were having the option of modifying spoilers, tires, rims, paint jobs, decals, and more.
-Moreover, the game was released on 17th November 2003 and was compatible with platforms such as PC, PS2, Xbox, GameCube, and GBA.
+Players had the option of modifying spoilers, tires, rims, paint jobs, decals, and more.
+Moreover, the game was released on November 17, 2003, and was compatible with platforms such as PC, PS2, Xbox, GameCube, and GBA.

 Building off the popularity of NFS: Underground, EA introduced NFS Underground 2 with new events, vehicles, and customization options.
-Along with all this, this new NFS game was also having the option of open-world exploration.
-Even the critics were impressed with the physics and most importantly they like the car handling in this game.
+Along with all this, this new NFS game also had the option of open-world exploration.
+Even the critics were impressed with the physics, and most importantly, they liked the car handling in this game.

 Need For Speed: Most wanted, we are finally at the name that has changed the fortune of the NFS franchise.
-This game was launched to fill the gap between classic and FS and the upcoming modern games in the NFS franchise, but EA ended up getting a game that was having the best handling and physics of NFS Underground, and cop chasing the concept of NFS Hot Pursuit.
+This game was launched to fill the gap between classic and NFS and the upcoming modern games in the NFS franchise, but EA got a game that had the best handling and physics of NFS Underground and cop chasing the concept of NFS Hot Pursuit.

 EA was able to give back-to-back hits with the Need for Speed: Carbon.
 This game was mainly built to recreate the history created by NFS Most wanted, and it contains the elements of Hot Pursuit and Underground, with a completely new story that revolves around Street racing culture.